 The permit is valid at the following locations:

 Fees: $30.00 Canadian per Application

-Snowmobilers must re-enter the United States through customs at Crane Lake, therefore the tour must be completed in a counter-clockwise direction.
+Snowmobilers must re-enter the United States through customs at Crane Lake or through the International Falls Border Crossing.